 Some items apply to all household members while other items apply to caregivers only.
-Persons who spend most of their time in the home, (e.g., mother's boyfriend who may have a different address, but stays in the home most evenings) are considered household members.
+Persons who are in the home during many of the hours of supervision (e.g., mother's boyfriend who is in the home most evenings but has a different address and and so would not meet the definition as a caretaker) are to be considered household members.
 Assess items for the specified household members, selecting one score only under each category.
 Household members may score differently on each item.
 When assessing an item for more than one household member, record the score for the household member with the greatest need (highest score).
 In cases where two households are involved, a separate Family Strengths and Needs Assessment shall be completed on both households.